Machine Users

 2. Schema Introspection

-The GraphiQL interface provides full schema introspection, showing:
+The GraphiQL interface provides full schema introspection, showing:- Available queries and mutations

 - Field types and relationships